 Prior to attending law school, Victoria spent two years in Ottawa working on Parliament Hill as a political staffer.
 She has also been involved in several political campaigns.

 Victoria is a member of the Nova Scotia Barristers’ Society, the Canadian Bar Association and the Canadian Property Tax Assessment Association.
-She is also a member of the Advocates’ Society, and is the Halifax member for the Young Advocates’ Standing Committee.
+She is also a member of the Advocates’ Society, the Law Society of Nunavut, and is the Halifax member for the Young Advocates’ Standing Committee.
 Victoria also sits on the Research Ethics Board for the Nova Scotia Health Authority.

 B.A., Politics (Hons.), Queen's University